 Staff was a bit snooty and not at all welcoming.
 On the plus side, food was served really quick.
 As a side note, be aware that they only take cash.
 Staff seemed inconvenienced that we didn't know about the cash only rule.

 The dining room is very small and resembles a transformed yoga studio/holistic health office.
 While the decor is quiet and clean, it feels as if they did not put much effort into designing the space and transforming it into a restaurant.
-In my opinion, it feels too "healthy" and serious and not enough of a enjoyable restaurant experience.
+In my opinion, it feels too "healthy" and serious.
+This sometimes can lead to a stiff, rather than enjoyable restaurant experience.

 As far as vegan restaurants go, Morning Glory is nothing special.
 It's one of those restaurants that you visit just because it exists as a gluten-free/vegan option, not because it goes above and beyond in any other department.